 ON PORTRAITURE.
 Theory, practice and fiction.
 From Francisco de Holanda to Susan Sontag

-The Authors of the selected communications were invited to participate in a pitch session, where they will make a brief presentation of their communications, to be held on January 18, 2021, between 3 pm and 6 pm (Lisbon time, GMT).
+The Authors of the selected communications were invited to participate in a pitch session, where they made a brief presentation of their communications.

 This colloquium intends to discuss the theory and practice of artistic, historical, anthropological, social and political experience on the topic of portraiture, as well as the fictional dimension contained within it.
 Located at the intersection of several disciplinary fields, the discussion(s) and papers will address the portrait as a concept, theme, process, object (monument and document) and device, in its multiple developments and in its successive conceptual, technological and contextual updates.